hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Transitioning Across Network Resets
 -----------------------------------

-Please consult the :ref:`relevant section of the validator runbook <validator_continuity>` to ensure that coin balances associated with your SV's validator node (which likely includes rewards earned by your SV nodes) are preserved across a network reset.
+Please consult the :ref:`relevant section of the validator runbook <validator_continuity>` on how to backup the identity of your participant, to ensure that coin balances associated with your SV's validator node (which likely includes rewards earned by your SV nodes) are preserved across a network reset.
+Please consult the :ref:`relevant section above <sv-participant-identities-restore>` on how to restore from an existing participant identities backup.